AshharAhmadKhan/AshharAhmadKhan/README.md

 # 💫 About Me:
+BTech Computer Science Engineering student fueled by a passion for innovation and problem-solving.
+Armed with a knack for coding, software development prowess, and a hunger for knowledge, I'm on a mission to push boundaries and shape the future of technology.

 I am currently working on Project IDX and several other small projects.
 I am learning Java and MATLAB while leveraging my existing knowledge of C. In addition, I am assisting with a research paper focused on software principles.
 One of my notable achievements is developing a comprehensive medicine management system for my uncle's hospital.
 This system tracks medicine inventory, manages additions and removals, and provides usage reports, which has significantly improved the hospital's operational efficiency.
-I am also actively seeking internships to further enhance my skills and gain practical experience
+I am also actively seeking internships to further enhance my skills and gain practical experience.

+💼 Interested in working together?
+Reach out to me via email.
+💬 Got a question or just curious about something?
+Feel free to ask!

 ## 🌐 Socials: